-Troubleshoot customer issues much faster than you do currently using traditional debugging methods and deliver a first-class customer experience.
+Troubleshoot customer issues much faster than with traditional debugging methods and deliver a first-class customer experience.